celeste1030/leaflet-js/README.md

 * I created a map using Leaflet that plots all of the earthquakes from your data set based on their longitude and latitude.

-* Data markers reflect the **magnitude of the earthquake by their size** and **depth of the earth quake by color**.
+* Data markers reflect the **magnitude of the earthquake by their size** and **depth of the earthquake by color**.
 Earthquakes with higher magnitudes should appear larger and earthquakes with greater depth should appear darker in color.

 * I included popups that provide additional information about the earthquake when a marker is clicked.

-*  Included a legend that will provide context for the map data.
+*  Included a legend that provides context for the map data.

+3. **Bonus**

+* Plotted a second data set on our map that shows locations of **tectonic plates**.
+Data on tectonic plates can be found at <https://github.com/fraxen/tectonicplates>.

+* Added base maps to choose from: satellite street, light, and dark.

+* Separated the two different data sets into overlays, earthquakes and tectonic, that can be turned on and off independently.

+* Added layer controls to map.

 ## Technologies